jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.3.68 (2023/03/22) =
+* Fix: Assistants weren't really disabled (depending on the settings).
+* Fix: Simplified a few UI elements.
+* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
+* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
+* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.3.67 (2023/03/21) =
 * Update: The Finetunes are now a module, that can be completely disabled (and it is, by default).
 * Update: Overhaul of the language system.
 It's now unified, and I'll make it even better a bit later.
 * Update: AI Engine automatically makes sure the texts aren't too long for some operations; it now uses the number of tokens rather than the number of characters.
 Give better results.
 * Fix: Issue in the Content Generator.
-* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
-* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.65 (2023/03/20) =
 * Update: Handle the finetuned models a bit differently, for a faster UI, and lot of improvements (like the ability to cancel a finetune, calculate historical spent amount on deleted models, etc).